 Fitness Requirements

-**This is a challenging trek.** You need excellent physical fitness and mountain hiking experience.
-Expect 4 consecutive days of demanding hiking including one 20km day, two days of significant elevation gain, and high-altitude camping at over 3,000 meters.
+This is a challenging trek.
+You need excellent physical fitness and mountain hiking experience.
+Expect 4 consecutive days of demanding hiking including one 20km day, two days of significant elevation gain (1,300m and 600m), and high-altitude camping at over 3,000 meters.
+You should be comfortable with long hiking days (6-8 hours), steep ascents and descents, rocky and uneven terrain, camping in basic conditions, and sleeping at altitude.
+Prior high-altitude trekking experience is strongly recommended.

 Best Time to Trek